4 Products That Will Save You Hundreds on Your Utility Bills

 If you're looking to save money every month, your family's home electric bill is a good place to start.
 Smart, green tech updates will save a lot of electricity — and money — over the course of a year.
 Even small changes add up quick.

-From home heating to lighting, I've compiled a list of four simple tech upgrades for your home that will save you a combined $225 or more per year on your utility bills.
-Most can be installed yourself with a little bit of handyman knowhow.
+From home heating to lighting, I've compiled a list of four simple tech upgrades for your home that will save you a combined $340 or more per year on your utility bills.
+Most can be installed yourself with a little bit of handyman know-how.
 And, once they're installed, these devices are smart enough to take care of racking up the savings.

-One of the most powerful ways to save money on your home heating bills in the winter and electricity bills in the summer is to install a smart thermostat like the Nest Learning Thermometer Gen 3.
+One of the most powerful ways to save money on your home heating bills in the winter and electricity bills in the summer is to install a smart thermostat like the Ecobee4 Alexa-Enabled Thermostat.
 It takes indoor and outdoor humidity and temperature into account when cooling or heating your house, making temperature settings feel more consistent from season to season.
-You can even have the Nest track your smartphone’s location, automatically turning the AC or furnace off when you’re away and turning them on when you return.
-And, of course, you can always control settings manually on the thermostat itself or via the included Nest app.
+And with extra sensors (one is included in the package), you can manage hot and cold spots in your home, adjusting heating and cooling elements as necessary.
+And, of course, you can always control settings manually on the thermostat itself or with your voice via Amazon Alexa, Google Assistant or Samsung SmartThings.

-The Nest Learning Thermometer Gen 3 is currently available for purchase through amazon.com for $249.
+The Ecobee4 comes with Alexa built-in, so in addition to controlling the temperature, you can set timers, play music and more.
+The Ecobee4 is currently available for purchase through Amazon for $249.
 Be sure to check with your local utility to see if any special rebates are available to lower the price even further.

 Average savings: $10 per year per switch*

 Does it seem like there’s one room of the house where the lights are always on, even though no one ever seems to be in there?
-Fight back against wasteful lighting with the Lutron Maestro occupancy sensor switch.
+Fight back against wasteful lighting with the GE Z-Wave Plus Motion Dimmer Switch.
 It’s a replacement for a standard light switch that senses when people enter and leave a room (from up to 30 feet away), turning the lights on and off as needed.
-Advanced XCT technology helps the switch know when you're moving around a room, so you won’t get accidentally left in the dark.
-Smarter yet, if the Maestro sensor detects enough natural light, the switch stays off.
+It also works with Z-Wave compatible smart home hubs, including Samsung SmartThings, Wink, Nexia, Harmony, Honeywell, Pulse and Trane, so you can turn lights on with your voice via Amazon's Alexa or trigger a sequence of events when the switch senses motion.
+Smarter yet, if the GE sensor detects enough natural light, the switch stays off.
 I like it for guest bathrooms, utility rooms and other places people typically stumble around looking for the light switch.

 Belkin Conserve Switch Surge Protector with Remote